Can You Get SSDI for Breast Cancer?

 According to the American Cancer Society, approximately 1 in 8 women in the United States will develop invasive breast cancer at some point in their lifetime.
-During Breast Cancer Awareness month, we wanted to devote a blog post to explaining what we can do to help breast cancer patients and their families.
+If you experience this debilitating disease, can you receive disability?

-If you have been diagnosed with breast cancer, and your illness is preventing you from performing your job, you may be eligible for social security disability benefits.
-We understand that you are focused on fighting this disease, and your loved ones are concentrated on caring for you, so we want you to know that we are committed to taking care of your social security disability claim.
+If you have been diagnosed with breast cancer, and your illness is preventing you from performing your job, you may be eligible for Social Security Disability benefits.
 In this post, we will provide you with some basic information about the different ways that you might qualify for social security disability with breast cancer.

 Qualifying for Social Security Disability for Breast Cancer

-As with any social security disability case, in order to qualify for benefits, your illness must prevent you from continuing your current job and learning to perform a new job.
-The other factor determining your qualification for benefits is the stage (or severity level) that your oncologist assigns to your particular breast cancer diagnosis.
+As with any social security disability case, in order to qualify for benefits, your illness must prevent you from work.
+It will also depend on the the stage or severity level your oncologist assigns to your particular breast cancer diagnosis.

 What is the Compassionate Allowance for Social Security Disability?

-Once your doctor and disability lawyer determine that you meet one or more of the SSA Blue Book criteria for breast cancer, the next question is whether you qualify for the Compassionate Allowance.
-Breast cancer is one of 88 illnesses that can potentially qualify for the Compassionate Allowance program, which accelerates the social security disability claims process so that benefits are given sooner than they would be in the normal process.
+For your next step, determine whether you qualify for the Compassionate Allowance.
+The SSA lists 88 illnesses that potentially qualify for the Compassionate Allowance program.
+This program accelerates the claims process, so you receive benefits sooner than in the normal process.

-Those who qualify for the Compassionate Allowance program have an advanced stage of cancer with slim to no treatment options and other specific characteristics defined by the SSA.
-Sometimes an initial diagnosis does not meet the requirements of the Compassionate Allowance program, but then the cancer progresses to the point where it does qualify for this accelerated process.
+The Compassionate Allowance program requires you have an advanced stage of cancer with very limited treatment options.
+Sometimes your initial diagnosis may not meet the requirements of the Compassionate Allowance program.
+However, sometimes the cancer progresses to the point where it qualifies for this quicker process.

 How does a Medical-Vocational Allowance Apply to Breast Cancer?

-If your breast cancer diagnoses does not meet the Blue Book listing qualifications, you could still be eligible for Social Security Disability benefits through a medical-vocational allowance.
-To approve you through a medical-vocational allowance, the SSA will determine your residual functional capacity (RFC), which is the type and amount of work you are able to perform.
-If based on your RFC, you are unable to perform your current job or easily learn a new one, the SSA may approve you for disability benefits.
+For a medical-vocational allowance, the SSA determines something called your residual functional capacity (RFC).
+RFC refers to the type and amount of work you are able to perform.
+If based on your RFC, you can’t do your current job or easily learn a new one, the SSA may approve you for disability benefits.